-These are powerful words that can evoke fear, anxiety, joy and confusion in men.
-An unplanned pregnancy puts men in a peculiar place; on one side he is supposed to stand up for what is right, and on the other he is told he has no rights in the decision or the outcome of the pregnancy.
+These are powerful words that can evoke fear, anxiety, joy, and confusion in men.
+An unplanned pregnancy puts men in a peculiar place; on one side he is supposed to stand up for what is right, and on the other, he is told he has no rights in the decision or the outcome of the pregnancy.
 In an abortion decision, the male’s input seems insignificant because of the absolute right of his sexual partner under the law.
 When men promote abortion for their partners it is typified as coercion, lack of caring, insensitivity, and selfishness.

 In our culture today, abandoning responsibility fits nicely into the mainstream thought of abortion.
-When women choose abortion, it is the exclamation of a woman’s right; the right of men to insist of future fatherhood is often ignored.
+When women choose abortion, it is the exclamation of a woman’s right; the right of men to insist on future fatherhood is often ignored.
 Abortion can create a tremendous alienation between a man and a woman.
 Many relationships, whether married or not, disintegrate when couples choose abortion.

 Men enter into the decision-making process in four different ways:

 - They pressure the mother to abort

 - They support and encourage the decision to abort